ZiyiL21/4501-project/README.md

 QUERY_6: "trips_precipitation_windspeed.sql"

 ### ***requirements.txt***
 The txt document includes all the packages used for this project.
+Those packages will also be imported or installed at the beginning of the source code file.

 ### ***.gitignore***